The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 T-cell independent antigen: Other than protein molecule, it contains a polysaccharide that can directly activate the b-cells without t-cell association.
 It can only produce IgM antibody.
 The antigens belong to this group, have simple morphology.

 Antibodies are the large, organic and Y-shaped molecules, which form in reaction to the particular antigens.
 Its primary function is to recognize the invaders and to destroy or neutralize them.
 This is the key element of adaptive immunity.

 - B- lymphocytes

-Humoral immunity: Antibodies that direct “antibody-mediated immunity” is called humoral immunity.
-In this kind of immunity where antibodies releases by plasma cells perform following activities like phagocytosis, opsonisation, neutralisation etc.
+Humoral immunity: Antibodies direct the humoral or antibody-mediated immunity.
+In this type, the antibodies formed by the plasma cells perform the following activities like phagocytosis, opsonisation, and neutralisation etc.

 Structure of an Antibody

 - Two heavy chains(H-chain):- 440 amino acid long

 - Two light chains (I- chain):- 220 amino acid long